Browse by Medical Category

 Do you see a thin or a large woman?
 Created by Emily Wierenga

-The Eating Disorders Clinical and Research Program (EDCRP) at Massachusetts General Hospital provides outpatient evaluation and treatment for children, adolescents and adults with feeding and eating disorders, ages seven and up.
+The Eating Disorders Clinical and Research Program (EDCRP) at Massachusetts General Hospital provides outpatient evaluation and treatment for adults, adolescents and children ages ten and up with feeding and eating disorders.